 Become an Aircraft Dispatcher

 Most airlines will have a centrally located dispatch office that controls all flights of that particular airline.
-As an example, United Airlines’ dispatch office is in Chicago; Delta Air Lines is in Atlanta, and Endeavor Air is located in Minneapolis.
+As an example, United Airlines has a dispatch office is in Chicago, Delta Air Lines has an office in Atlanta, and Endeavor Air is in Minneapolis.
 The dispatch department has historically been one of the best places in the airlines for promotions.
-The department has control over the operations of the airline and, consequently, the dispatcher is generally in close contact with the senior officers of the company.
-The dispatcher has always been a very important individual in the operation of an airline and will certainly continue to be so in the future.
+The department has control over the operations of the airline, and consequently, you are generally in close contact with the senior officers of the company.
+The dispatcher has always been an important individual in the operation of an airline and will certainly continue to be so in the future.

-    (vary, but the list below generally covers many possible benefits)
+(These benefits can vary, but the list below covers many common perks.)

 - Reduced-rates or free travel privileges

 - Rental car discounts

 - Savings/credit unions

 - Stock purchase options

 Our aeronautics school can help you become an aircraft dispatcher.
 For more information our dispatcher programs or if you would like to speak with a Sheffield School of Aeronautics administrator, contact us at +1 954-581-6022

 - How to Become an Aircraft Dispatcher – From Start to Finish